Huawei-Hadoop/hindex/README.md

 No change in scan code for the client app.

 No need to specify the index(s) to be used.
 Secondary Index implementation finds the best index for Scan by analyzing the filters used for the query.

 ## Source
-This is the complete HBase source with Secondary index support on 0.94.8 version
+This repository contains source for Secondary Index support on Apache HBase 0.94.8.

 ## Building from source and testing
 Building from source procedure is same as building HBase source hence it requires
 - Java 1.6 or later